-President, Worldwide Marketing and International Distribution, Warner Bros.
+President, Worldwide Marketing and Distribution, Warner Bros.
 Pictures

-Sue Kroll serves as President, Worldwide Marketing and International Distribution for Warner Bros.
+Sue Kroll serves as President, Worldwide Marketing and Distribution for Warner Bros.
 Pictures.
 As marketing chief, she oversees the strategic creation and implementation of marketing campaigns for the Studio’s global releases.
-Additionally, she collaborates closely with Greg Silverman, President of Warner Bros.
+Additionally, she collaborates closely with Greg Silverman, President, Warner Bros.
 Pictures Creative Development and Worldwide Production, and Toby Emmerich, New Line Cinema’s President and COO, on the strategic development of a diversified production slate to build upon the Studio’s legacy and impressive record of success.
-Kroll also runs Warner Bros.
-Pictures International Distribution, working with that division’s president, Veronika Kwan Vandenberg, as well as the Studio’s network of overseas offices and affiliates, on international releases, including features produced with select partners.
-She also works with Warner Bros.
-Pictures’ President, Domestic Distribution, Dan Fellman, on the Studio’s domestic releases.
-She was promoted to her current role in June 2013.
+She also runs Warner Bros.
+Pictures Worldwide Distribution, working with that division’s president, Veronika Kwan Vandenberg, as well as the Studio’s network of overseas offices and affiliates, to strategically date film releases for the global marketplace.
+Kroll was promoted to her current role in July 2015, having previously served as President, Worldwide Marketing and International Distribution since June 2013.

-In 2015, Kroll and her marketing team are handling one of the industry’s most diverse release slates with titles such as Clint Eastwood’s critically acclaimed and record-breaking American Sniper (expansion), The Water Diviner, Mad Max: Fury Road, San Andreas, Entourage, Magic Mike XXL, Vacation, The Man from U.N.C.L.E. and In the Heart of the Sea.
+In 2015, Kroll and her marketing team are handling one of the industry’s most diverse release slates with titles such as Clint Eastwood’s critically acclaimed and record-breaking American Sniper (expansion), Mad Max: Fury Road, San Andreas, Magic Mike XXL, Vacation, Black Mass, The Intern, Pan, Our Brand is Crisis and In the Heart of the Sea.

 Since January 2008, when Kroll took over leadership of worldwide marketing—with responsibility for all aspects of Warner Bros.
 Pictures’ marketing, advertising, media planning, promotion, publicity and research—the Studio has opened more than 40 films at number one at the U.S. box office.
 In 2014, the Warner Bros.
 Pictures Group grossed $4.74 billion at the worldwide box office ($1.57 billion domestic, $3.17 international).
 The Pictures Group has exceeded $4 billion globally for the last six consecutive years, and its Domestic and International divisions have crossed $1 billion for 14 consecutive years, all milestones no other studio has achieved.